Fewnity/Xenity-Engine/README.md

 (For PSP and PsVita, you will need Docker Desktop installed and configured).

 ## Docker Setup
-Docker Desktop is needed to compile PSP and PsVita games.<br>
+Docker Desktop is needed to compile PSP, PS3 and PsVita games.<br>
 Download Docker Desktop: https://www.docker.com/products/docker-desktop/

 Then install the Docker Image in "Window->Docker Configuration", the process can take several minutes especially if you have a slow computer or a slow internet connection.